contentful/extensions/marketplace/commercelayer-sku/README.md

 # Contentful UI Extension

+[Commerce Layer](https://commercelayer.io/) is an API-first commerce platform that lets you easily add enterprise-grade e-commerce to any website.
+Take a look at this [example](https://github.com/commercelayer/contentful-commerce) to see an example Static e-commerce site built with Commerce Layer, Jekyll and Contentful.

-This extension lets you visually associate an SKU to any model on Contentful.
-The association brings the SKU `code` into the content model, so that you can make it shoppable on the front-end by leveraging the Commerce Layer API ([example](https://github.com/commercelayer/static-commerce)).
+This extension lets you visually associate an SKU on Commerce Layer to any model on Contentful.
+The association brings the SKU `code` into the content model, so that you can make it shoppable on the front-end by leveraging the Commerce Layer API.

 ![Demo](demo.gif?raw=true 'Demo')

 ## Installation

-Install the extension on Contentful by adding the [extension.json](extension.json) URL on the installation dialog box:
+Install the extension on Contentful by adding the [extension.json](extension.json) URL on the installation dialog box or clicking install on this page:

 ![Contentful extension](contentful_extension.png?raw=true 'Contentful extension')